-Groupworld currently works on Chrome (including Chromebooks), Firefox and Edge without requiring a plugin, Internet Explorer and Safari using a plugin, and also on iPad, iPhone and Android tablets/phones using the app.
-Note that Chrome on iOS does not support audio/video capture.
-Minimum bandwidth when using video or desktop sharing is 256kbps upload and download, but 512kbps recommended.
+Groupworld currently works on Safari, Chrome (including Chromebooks), Firefox and Edge without requiring a plugin, including iPad, iPhone and Android tablets/phones.
+Minimum bandwidth when using video or screen sharing is 256kbps upload and download, but 512kbps recommended.
 For further details, see the Client System Requirements page.

 No, we offer fully hosted solutions so you do not require a server.

 No, you don't need any specialised knowledge in order to set up Groupworld.
 If you purchase a hosted solution, we simply email you a link to a web page which your users just click on to connect to your Groupworld conference room.
 You can optionally copy the html code to your own web server and customize the page.

 No, you can access your conference room from our web server by simply clicking on the link that we email you.
 If you want you can then embed the conference room into your own web page simply by pasting a few lines of HTML code (even with the hosted solution).

 Currently we have Windows, Linux and Mac OSX versions of the Groupworld software, but it can be easily ported to any POSIX operating system.
 Many of our customers run the enterprise (self-hosted) version of Groupworld on Amazon EC2.

 We have been refining our client-server software architecture since 1997, and have been supporting over 400 simultaneous users since 1999.
 All of our products currently have zero known bugs (please report any you find so that we can keep it that way), and the Groupworld server software generally runs for years at a time with no crashes.